-A. Fisher is a year-old reboot of Salt Lake’s original brewery.
-They used to brew 75,000 barrels a year between 1884 and 1967.
-It’s now an employee owned community-focused brewery where they serve a short but interesting list of ales and lagers.
+With their reboot, A. Fisher has become an employee owned community-focused brewery where they serve a short but interesting list of ales and lagers.
 I had the Hospitality Ale but the Shades of Pale is also popular.

 The owner/brewers are on-site and are happy to chat about the brewery’s history and show you their collection of antique Fisher Brewing beer bottles.
 They don’t have a kitchen but they do schedule a daily food truck that rotates through world cuisines like falafals, tacos, raclette and Chinese.
 They offer growlers to go.

 - Open: Mon-Wed 11a-11p, Thurs 11a-11:59p, Fri/Sat 11a-1a, Sun 11a-10p.